jprevc/news_crawlers/README.md

 crawler configuration.

 Next, you should register your crawler application on pushover.
 To do this, visit https://pushover.net/apps/build and fill out the provided form.
 Once your application is registered, you will receive an API token.
-This token then needs to be stored in the environment variables under the name 'PUSHOVER_APP_TOKEN'.
-This needs to be done on the machine where NewsCrawler will run.
+This token can then be placed directly to configuration file or referenced via environment variables (see instructions above).

 To receive notifications, every user should download the Pushover app to the smart device on which they want to receive push notifications.
 Once logged in, they will receive push notifications when any crawler finds news.